liuyehcf/liuyehcf-framework/flow-engine/README.md

     /**
      * whether execution in async mode
-     * default is sync mode, which means that it will execute in the thread pool of the RuleEngine */ default boolean isAsync() {
+     * default is sync mode, which means that it will execute in the thread pool of the FlowEngine */ default boolean isAsync() {
         return false;